Simpson series, 'Atlanta,' and 'Night Manager' win Globes

-NEW YORK (AP) — Diversity, the FX network and O.J.
-Simpson — or at least his crime saga — were among the honorees in the television portion of the Golden Globe awards on Sunday.
+BEVERLY HILLS, Calif.
+(AP) — British drama, the FX network, the concept of diversity and O.J.
+Simpson — or at least his crime saga — all had their moments Sunday when the Golden Globes gave out its television awards.

-“The People vs. O.J.
-Simpson: American Crime Story” seemed made for awards with an all-star cast and critical acclaim, and the FX production’s victory as best television series seemed almost anti-climactic.
-“Simpson” actress Sarah Paulson was honored for portrayal of prosecutor Marcia Clark, the real-life 1990s television star who received a tribute from the actress who took on her story.
+The BBC-produced miniseries “The Night Manager” produced three acting Globes, while the Netflix series “The Crown,” the FX comedy “Atlanta” and the star-studded limited series “The People vs. O.J.
+Simpson: American Crime Story” each were responsible for two awards.

+“The Crown,” about the early years of Queen Elizabeth II, was honored as best television drama while “Atlanta,” actor Donald Glover’s innovative tale of the rap industry in the Georgia city, won best comedy.

 Most Read Stories